Building Codes

 What Codes Do We Follow?

-We use a set of national and state codes to make sure buildings are built safely.
+We use national and state codes to make sure buildings are built safely.
 These include:

 - International Building Code (IBC) - 2021 Edition